vickneee/simple-flexbox/README.md

 # simple-flexbox

-A simple CSS flexbox with a light and dark theme using HTML, CSS & JavaScript.
+A simple CSS flexbox with a light and dark theme using HTML, CSS, and JavaScript.
 Responsive.